higamaya/about-me/README.md

 # About

-Resume Site of HIGAMA屋 (Higama-ya), hosted on GitHub Pages, and can be accessed at url: https://about-me.higamaya.com/
+Resume Site of Higama-ya, hosted on GitHub Pages, and can be accessed at url: https://about-me.higamaya.com/

 This site uses Materialize front-end framework and is developed based on [Parallax Template](https://materializecss.com/templates/parallax-template/preview.html).